eGovPDX/portland-component-library/README.md

 - **TextArea** - Text area component for multi-line text input
 - **TextInput** - Text input component with validation and states
 - **RadioButtons** - Accessible radio button component with multiple variants
+- **Checkbox** - Checkbox component allowing users to select one or more options from a list

 ### Content Components
 - **Typography** - Text components and styles